-If this Proposal 2 is approved, the number of common shares of the Company available for issuance under the Plan, will be 390,000 shares plus the total number of shares remaining available for issuance under the Plan as of the effective date of the 2017 Amendment (the "Previously Reserved Shares").
+If this Proposal 2 is approved, the number of common shares of the Company available for issuance under the Plan, will be 300,000 shares plus the total number of shares remaining available for issuance under the Plan as of the effective date of the 2018 Amendment (the "Previously Reserved Shares").
 The Previously Reserved Shares were authorized by the Company's stockholders for reservation under the Plan.

-As of May 1, 2017:
+As of October 3, 2018:

-- · Approximately 225,000 shares remained available for issuance under the Plan; - There were no restricted shares of the Company, granted under the Plan that are issued and outstanding, but which have not yet vested and are subject to forfeiture; - There were 64,064 options of the Company granted under the Plan that are outstanding with all current executive officers as a group holding 61,875 options, all current non-employee directors as a group holding no options, and all employees (including all current officers who are not executive officers) as a group holding 2,189 options, excluding the 240,000 shares underlying options granted by the Board to Messrs.
-Wang and Xiao that are subject to the approval by PDN's stockholders of the amendment to the Professional Diversity Network, Inc. 2013 Equity Compensation Plan described under the heading "Proposal 2: Approval of Amendment to 2013 Equity Compensation Plan"; and - There were no restricted shares, stock appreciation rights or other stock incentive awards outstanding under the Plan.
+- Approximately 11,000 shares remained available for issuance under the Plan; - There were 79,000 restricted shares of the Company, granted under the Plan that are issued and outstanding, but which have not yet vested and are subject to forfeiture; - There were 499,000 options of the Company granted under the Plan that are outstanding with all current executive officers as a group holding 490,000 options, all current non-employee directors as a group holding no options, and all employees (including all current officers who are not executive officers) as a group holding 9,000 options; - There were no stock appreciation rights or other stock incentive awards outstanding under the Plan.